 - ensure they are fit to drive and free from any drugs, alcohol or medicine which is likely to impair judgement and/ or ability to drive - be aware that the safety and welfare of the child is their responsibility until they are safely passed over to a parent/carer - record details of the journey in accordance with agreed procedures - ensure that their behaviour is appropriate at all times - ensure that there are proper arrangements in place to ensure vehicle, passenger and driver safety.
-This includes having proper and appropriate insurance for the type of vehicle being driven - ensure that any impromptu or emergency arrangements of lifts are recorded and can be justified if questioned careful consideration needs to be given to sleeping arrangements.
-Children, young people, adults and parents should be informed of these prior to the start of the trip.
-In all circumstances, those organising trips and outings must pay careful attention to ensuring safe staff/child ratios and to the gender mix of staff especially on overnight stays.
+This includes having proper and appropriate insurance for the type of vehicle being driven - ensure that any impromptu or emergency arrangements of lifts are recorded and can be justified if questioned

-- always have another adult present in out of workplace activities, unless otherwise agreed with a senior manager - undertake risk assessments in line with their organisation's policy where applicable - have parental consent to the activity - ensure that their behaviour remains
+- always have another adult present in out of workplace activities, unless otherwise agreed with a senior manager - undertake risk assessments in line with their organisation's policy where applicable - have parental consent to the activity - ensure that their behaviour remains professional at all times(see section 7) - never share beds with a child/children or young people. - not share bedrooms unless it involves a dormitory situation and the arrangements have been previously to the gender mix of staff especially on overnight stays.

-19 For further information see www.dvla.gov.uk
+16 For further information see www.dvla.gov.uk